-- 1. The need for a viral platform that can address unmet medical needs in viral diseases such as future coronaviruses, respiratory syncytial virus and cytomegalovirus. - 2.
+- The need for a viral platform that can address unmet medical needs in viral diseases such as future coronaviruses, respiratory syncytial virus, or RSV, cytomegalovirus, or CMV and human immunodeficiency virus, or HIV, etc. - 2.
 The need to act fast when the next pandemic virus emerges.
 RAVEN will allow for highly, broadly effective vaccines for human use in, initially, less than 11 weeks.
 We believe we will be able to significantly reduce this timeline in the coming years.